fyfirman/eko-docs/src/content/docs/tools/overview.md

 In the Eko framework, Tools are reusable functional modules, just like various tools in a toolbox, each with specific functionality.
 For example:

+- Tools for web search
+- Tools for computer use
-- Tools for sending HTTP requests
+- Tools for calling APIs
 - Tools for reading and writing files
-- Tools for processing data
-- Tools for calling APIs

 ## Why Use Tools